 Is it really the hardest puzzle ever?

-While plenty of people believe that the Cicada 3301 puzzles might be the hardest puzzles in the world… ever, that might not be true.
+While plenty of people believe that the Cicada 3301 puzzles might be the hardest puzzles in the world (ever), that might not be true.
 Another famous coded “puzzle,” called “Kryptos,” has actually existed much longer.
-Kryptos is a sculpture that stands out front of the CIA headquarters in Langley, Virginia.
-The artist, Jim Sanborn, created and placed the sculpture in 1992 and claims that the markings on the Kryptos are actually a cypher and that there is a hidden message behind it.
+Kryptos is a sculpture that stands out in front of the CIA headquarters in Langley, Virginia.
+The artist, Jim Sanborn, created and placed the sculpture in 1992 and claims that the markings on the Kryptos are actually a cipher and that there is a hidden message behind it.
 That’s right.
-Every single day, some of America’s most brilliant puzzle solvers walk by a giant puzzle on their way to work and, so far, no one has solved it.
+Every single day, some of America’s most brilliant puzzle-solvers walk by a giant puzzle on their way to work, and, so far, no one has solved it.
 So, Kryptos has lasted much longer and taunted people truly skilled at breaking codes and deciphering ciphers.